-The Met Office has issued a yellow weather warning for wind across Lancashire.
+Met Office issue yellow weather warning for wind in Lancashire

 The warning is in place from 6am this morning until to 1pm today (March 14, 2019) covering Blackpool, Fylde, Wyre, Preston, Burnley, Blackburn.